Hopding/pdf-lib/README.md

 import { PDFDocument, rgb } from 'pdf-lib' import fontkit from '@pdf-lib/fontkit'

-// This should be a Uint8Array or ArrayBuffer.
+// This should be a Uint8Array or ArrayBuffer
-// This data can be obtained in a number of different ways.
+// This data can be obtained in a number of different ways
-// If your running in a Node environment, you could use fs.readFile().
+// If your running in a Node environment, you could use fs.readFile()
-// In the browser, you could make a fetch() call and use res.arrayBuffer(). const fontBytes = ...
+// In the browser, you could make a fetch() call and use res.arrayBuffer() const fontBytes = ...

+// Create a new PDFDocument
 const pdfDoc = await PDFDocument.create()

-pdfDoc.registerFontkit(fontkit)
+// Register the `fontkit` instance pdfDoc.registerFontkit(fontkit)

-const customFont = await pdfDoc.embedFont(fontBytes)
+// Embed our custom font in the document const customFont = await pdfDoc.embedFont(fontBytes)

-const page = pdfDoc.addPage()
+// Add a blank page to the document const page = pdfDoc.addPage()

-const text = 'This is text in an embedded font!' const textSize = 35 const textWidth = customFont.widthOfTextAtSize(text, textSize) const textHeight = customFont.heightAtSize(textSize)
+// Create a string of text and measure its width and height in our custom font const text = 'This is text in an embedded font!' const textSize = 35 const textWidth = customFont.widthOfTextAtSize(text, textSize) const textHeight = customFont.heightAtSize(textSize)

-// Draw text on page
+// Draw the string of text on the page page.drawText(text, {
-page.drawText(text, {
   x: 40,
   y: 450,